lst1975/TDMA-TSN-Wifi/README.md

-# tsn-tdma-wifi
+# TSN-TDMA-WIFI
-Use TDMA to implement Time-Sensitive-Network Wifi
+Use TDMA to implement WIFI Time-Sensitive-Network

 Under construction ...